-Every pregnancy has at least about a 3-5% chance of a genetic condition or problem with development.
+Every pregnancy has at least a ~3-5% chance of a genetic condition or problem with development.

 Factors like lifestyle, health, age, and family history can increase that risk, but no one can remove the risk completely.
 This risk includes problems from severe intellectual impairment (sometimes called mental retardation) to minor physical problems that will get better or can be corrected.
 Some people think that birth defects only happen to women who don’t take care of themselves or take drugs or medications during pregnancy.
 That is definitely not true.

 If you want a more personalized assessment of your chances, you can use one of Mainstream Genomics’ DNA Navigators to create a Personalized Screening Plan.